A necessity of any Real-Time Strategy game in which units or buildings are built on the playing field.

 - Animal Crossing mostly runs in real time based on the system's clock.
 But when another villager wants to move in, her house just appears overnight.
 And when you want to upgrade your house, it'll likewise be renovated overnight.

 - In the SimCity games, most buildings like power plants appear instantly.
 Zoning works differently; you simply designate an area and someone else builds there.
 Also, time rolls by faster, so...

-- Played ridiculously straight in Harvest Moon: A New Beginning.
-You get to watch your character build all the town's buildings, eventually going so fast that they start leaving Speed Echos that result in an entire army of identical guys/girls rushing around throwing rocks at a half-completed building and then using the cow brush to polish it.
-Yes, it is as cracked as it sounds.
+- Harvest Moon: A New Beginning.
+You get to watch your character build all the town's buildings, eventually going so fast that they start leaving Speed Echoes that result in an entire army of identical guys/girls rushing around throwing rocks at a half-completed building and then using the cow brush to polish it.
+Yeah.

 - Rune Factory 3, in which all objects that you order to be built are in your house instantly, even the forge and the monster barn.

 - Pre-saved Rollercoaster Tycoon rides can appear in an instant in the player's park.
 In real-life roller coasters are designed on computers and pre-fabricated off-site so it's not too far from the truth as far as construction goes.
 Perhaps the biggest difference is the amount of testing and quality assurance needed before the public can have a ride.
 The game simply requires a single test run.

 - MechWarrior: Living Legends has players purchasing their units (be it 'Mechs, vehicles or aerospace) for them to be assembled in a hangar that opens up.
 It's one of the Acceptable Breaks from Reality due to the fact that these units, especially 'Mechs, take a lot longer to build in the lore of BattleTech or it would be a lot faster than flying the units in from offworld sites.